rohitgupta61/myblog/blog/_posts/2022-12-03-retention.md

 Studies ([Google](https://medium.com/googleplaydev/why-focusing-on-tomorrow-brings-back-players-in-the-long-run-e57c51bd3481), [Duolingo](https://blog.duolingo.com/growth-model-duolingo/) ) show that CURR (current user return rate) is the most effective metric for measuring retention.
 In simple terms, the success of a game relies on the percentage of players today who return tomorrow.
 Here are a few ways to increase this:

 ## Social System
-- [Multiplayer] Allow users to add friends in the game.
+- Allow users to add friends in the game.
 Also, send a reminder when any of my friend is playing.
-- [Multiplayer] If a user is inactive, send a PN saying your friends A, B and C are missing you.
+- If a user is inactive, send a PN saying your friends A, B and C are missing you.
 Give free chips too.
-- [Multiplayer] Users should be able to talk with each other using chat, emoticons or voice.
+- Users should be able to talk with each other using chat, emoticons or voice.
 - Allow users (i.e. friends) to compete with each other using a leaderboard of x days.
 - Allow users to send virtual gifts to their friends.